cadadr/configuration/Readme.markdown

 because those symlinks point to directories outside my `$HOME` directory.

+In order to finalise package installation before setting up the dotfiles, the build dependencies for GUI Emacs and Python 3 are
+necessary:

+    # apt-get build-dep python3 emacs25 emacs-pdf-tools

 ---

 If you want to reproduce this setup on a Debian based OS, then it’s a